Client focus

 Having a clear understanding of your client’s goals when planning your response places you in a position of strength that gives you an immense advantage over your competitors.
 These goals typically pertain to three broad categories:

-• Technical goals: Includes aligning business and technical processes, quality assurance or improvement, enhancement of products or utilizing emerging technologies.
+• Technical goals: Includes aligning business and technical processes, quality assurance or improvement, enhancement of products or utilising emerging technologies.

 • Strategic goals: Include issues such as HR strategies, building brand recognition, mandatory government legislation, and marketing drives.